 The choice to use natural dyes is ultimately a sustainable one but it is an aesthetic as well.
 The incredible colors and earthy quality that can be achieved with natural dyes can never be replicated in a lab or factory.
 The colors in the natural dye color palette compliment each other in a unique way.
 Many natural dyes are sensitive to pH changes, sunlight and other elements.
 These factors can cause shifts in color over time, a beautiful and natural aging process.

-Salt + Still Jewelry is made with sterling silver, 14k gold fill and brass.
+Salt + Still Jewelry is made with sterling silver, 14k gold fill and bronze.
 The metals used are recycled and nickel-free.
 Pieces are either hand shaped and hammered or carved in wax and cast in metal using the lost wax casting process.

 More information on jewelry care can be found on the FAQ page.

 Each quilt made by Salt + Still is a one of a kind piece.
 Quilts are made from natural textiles, usually a blend of cotton and linen.
-All textiles used on the quilts are dyed by hand using natural dyes (unless otherwise noted).
+All textiles used on the quilts are dyed by hand using natural dyes.

 The quilts are machine pieced, meaning the patchwork section is sewn with a machine.
 They are hand quilted, meaning the visible stitches along the surface of the quilt were all done by hand.
 Hand quilting is done with sashiko thread, a 100% cotton thread sourced from Japan and known for it's durability.

 The batting used in the quilts is either 100% wool or cotton, never synthetic.
 The wool batting is thicker and warmer than the cotton batting.
 Cotton batting is used for throw sized quilts, wool batting is used for larger quilts ranging in size from twin to queen.